sudodoki/prj-nlp/tasks/Serhii Nechyporchuk/task-description.md

 # Create parser for queris in natural language to structured queries for event-tech domain
-At Attenedify we have the tool to analyze you audience.
+At Attenedify we have the tool to analyze your audience.
 It allows you to create structured queries using fairly complex UI and then execute them using engine to retrieve attendees you care of.
 This queries have following form:

     (or (profile.email [contains "@abc.com"])